Rigidham/Static-Site-Generator/README.md

 - `--style-url`: External inspiration link stored in docs for Codex context.
 - `--firebase`: Adds Firebase Hosting config plus `npm run build:static`/`deploy` scripts.
 - `--ui-components`: Select templates from `templates/ui-components`, either globally or per page scope (e.g., `"home:hero=split"`).
+  - If template selections are provided but `UI_TEMPLATE_LIBRARY_ROOT` or the manifest is missing, the injector exits non-zero so template application can never silently fail.
+- `--color-primary`, `--color-secondary`, `--color-background`: Accept `#RGB`/`#RRGGBB` hex values (defaults: `#39FF14`, `#FF3CAC`, `#0B0B0B`).
+The bootstrapper always writes `src/styles/primeng-tokens.css` with a full Prime-style scale (`--p-primary-50` … `--p-primary-950`, surface/hover/border tokens, etc.) derived from those values, ensures the stylesheet loads right after `src/prime-theme.css` in `angular.json`, and injects the same palette (including surface tokens) into `providePrimeNG({ theme: { preset: … } })` so styled-mode + semantic presets stay in sync.
+- `--color-mode`: `light` (default) or `dark`.
+Controls the `color-scheme` assigned to `:root`/`:host` in `primeng-tokens.css`, so user agents and PrimeNG know whether to treat the palette as light or dark.

 ## UI Template Library

 We maintain a PrimeNG/Aura-ready component catalog under `templates/ui-components/`.
 Each variant ships as a standalone Angular component skeleton with placeholder tokens (`__SELECTOR__`, `__CLASS_NAME__`) that get replaced when `bootstrap.zsh` injects the template into a generated project.

+- Rerun `UI_TEMPLATE_LIBRARY_ROOT=/absolute/path/to/templates/ui-components node scripts/inject-ui-templates.mjs` from inside a generated project any time templates or generated files change.
+- Injection logs now include a summary of any skipped components/variants (unknown slugs, missing targets, etc.) so you can fix issues immediately.

 ### Catalog snapshot (Dec 2025)